ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The examples in CoRAL are expressed in CBOR diagnostic notation, and refer to values from external dictionaries using Packed CBOR {{I-D.ietf-cbor-packed}}. {{notation-coral-examples}} introduces the notation and assumptions used in the CoRAL examples.

 The ACE framework is used to ensure authentication and authorization of the Administrator (client) at the Group Manager (resource server).
 In order to achieve communication security, proof-of-possession and server authentication, the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE, such as {{RFC9202}}{{RFC9203}}.
-These include also possible forthcoming transport profiles that comply with the requirements in Appendix C of {{RFC9200}}.
+These include also possible forthcoming transport profiles that comply with the requirements in {{Section C of RFC9200}}.

 ## Terminology ## {#terminology}